 Various state governments have adopted or are considering adopting legislation establishing ignition propensity standards for cigarettes.
 Compliance with this legislation could be burdensome and costly.
 In June 2000, the New York State legislature passed legislation charging the state's Office of Fire Prevention and Control, referred to as the "OFPC," with developing standards for "fire-safe" or self-extinguishing cigarettes.
 All cigarettes manufactured for sale in New York state must be manufactured to certain self-extinguishment standards set out in the regulations.
 Liggett and Vector Tobacco have not historically provided products that would be compliant under these new OFPC regulations, and certain design and manufacturing changes have been necessary for cigarettes manufactured for sale in New York to comply with the standards.
 Inventories of cigarettes existing in the wholesale and retail trade as of June 28, 2004 that do not comply with the standards, may continue to be sold provided New York tax stamps have been affixed and such inventories have been purchased in comparable quantities to the same period in the previous year.
 Liggett and Vector Tobacco have complied with these New York regulatory requirements.
+Effective May 1, 2006, cigarettes sold in Vermont must meet certain reduced ignition propensity standards.
 Similar legislation is being considered by other state governments and at the federal level.
 Compliance with such legislation could harm the business of Liggett and Vector Tobacco, particularly if there are varying standards from state to state.